men3m-4/Mask-Detection/README.md

 # Face Mask Detection System

 ## Overview
 This project implements a real-time face mask detection system using computer vision and deep learning.
 It leverages Convolutional Neural Networks (CNNs) to classify whether individuals are wearing face masks, utilizing webcam input for real-time detection.
-The project was developed under the supervision of Dr. Abdallan Mohamed Elramsisi.

 ## Objective
 - Develop a system to detect face mask usage in real-time using computer vision and deep learning techniques.